The Shot (Duke–Kentucky): Kentucky Wildcats

-Although the seniors were the heart and soul of the team, its biggest star was sophomore Jamal Mashburn, who would go on to become a consensus first-team All-American the following season and have a successful 12-year NBA career; he is now an NBA analyst for ESPN.
+Although the seniors were central to the team, sophomore Jamal Mashburn was the leading scorer, who became a consensus first-team All-American the following season and had a successful 12-year NBA career.
+He is now a college basketball analyst for TNT Sports.

 The legacy of "The Unforgettables" at UK was great enough that the UK program decided to retire their jerseys (but not their numbers) almost immediately after that game.
 While jersey retirement is not uncommon, it is rare for a school to bestow this honor so soon after a player's career ends.

 Duke Blue Devils

 Duke entered the 1991–92 season having just won their first ever national championship the previous year and looking to repeat as national champions for the first time since UCLA in 1972 and 1973.
 They were favored to do so, losing only Greg Koubek and Clay Buckley to graduation and Billy McCaffrey and Crawford Palmer to transfers while retaining their core players including center Christian Laettner, point guard Bobby Hurley and guard/forward Grant Hill and adding recruits Cherokee Parks and Erik Meek to its lineup.

 The Blue Devils started the season ranked No. 1 and won their first 17 games.
 Their unbeaten streak came to an end when they lost a close contest to archrival North Carolina at the Dean Smith Center by a score of 75–73.
 However, Duke would only lose one other game (to Wake Forest 72–68 in Winston-Salem) for the rest of the season and finished the season with a 25–2 record and the 10th regular-season championship in school history, entering the ACC tournament as the No. 1 seed and defeating North Carolina in the ACC title game 94–74 to capture their 9th ACC tournament championship in school history.

 Following this game, Duke successfully concluded their quest to repeat at the Final Four in Minneapolis after first overcoming Indiana 81–78 in Bob Knight's last Final Four appearance as Hoosiers head coach and then sweeping past Michigan, led by the Fab Five, 71–51.
 In doing so, they also completed a wire-to-wire season ranked #1.
 Laettner was also the only collegiate player to be named on the 1992 United States men's Olympic team, also known as the Dream Team, which Duke coach Mike Krzyzewski served on as an assistant under Detroit Pistons head coach Chuck Daly before taking the helm from 2006 to 2016.